 Attach the cymbal arms to the rack left and right posts.
 Adjust the boom arm to a comfortable playing angle.
-Attach the Hi Hat boom arm to the clamp on the left side of the rack.
+Attach the Hi Hat boom arm (the longest one) to the clamp on the left side of the rack, and attach the Crash 2 post to the right side of the rack.
 If the Hi Hat is too close, reverse the clamp so that the mounting hole is on the opposite side of the rack.
 Remove the cymbal nut and felt, place the cymbal on the mount, replace the felt and nut, then tighten.
 The cymbals have a guide to keep them from spinning when mounted.